thisnamewasnottaken/lighthouse-automation-toy/readme.md

 ## Project Overview
 This is a toy created for anyone to use as starting point for their exploration of using Google's Lighthouse-CI for their automated testing.

+It assumes you have a simple list of URLs and only cookie authentication.
+Some article links can guide you through more complex setups.

 ## Installation Instructions
 In command line run NPM Install and ensure all modules install correctly